5 Towns to Visit ON the GOR in Australia

 2. Lorne, Victoria

 Lorne was our favorite town along the Great Ocean Road drive and we spent three relaxing days here.
-It’s picturesque and situated right on the ocean with a charm that’s hard to resist.
+It’s picturesque and situated right on the Southern ocean with a charm that’s hard to resist.

 Lorne has some great cafes to keep your coffee and cake addiction well satisfied.
 There are several unique shops, boutiques, and galleries to keep the shoppers happy.